 There are 3 types of Sprinter trains which are used on regional routes as stopping trains.
 There is the Sprinter Light Train (SLT); the Stadsgewestelijk Materieel (SGM) which replaced the older series yellow stopping trains; and the next generation Sprinter Light trains.

 Seats are in a 2-2 open-cabin configuration – there are no doors separating each carriage.
 The seating is a mix of directional airline-style and group-facing seats.

 There are also pull-down seats near the doors and also in the bicycle compartment (14 seats) which is handy for those with large cases, wheelchairs and strollers.

 There is a reasonable space for luggage in the overhead racks on the standard seats.
 A small 1st class section is found at each end but seats are the same as in 2nd class.

 Display screens on board provide route info, though there are no toilet facilities nor free WiFi.
-However, the next generation of Sprinter Light trains being introduced will have toilets, WiFi and power/USB connections.
+However, the new Sprinter Light trains being introduced will have toilets, WiFi and power/USB connections.